leandrosardi/pampa/README.md

   # Define the tasks table: each record is a task.
   # The tasks table must have some specific fields for handling the tasks dispatching.
-  :table => Numbers, # Note, that we are sending a class object here :field_primary_key => :value,
+  :table => :numbers, # Note, that we are sending a class object here :field_primary_key => :value,
   :field_id => :odd_checking_reservation_id,
   :field_time => :odd_checking_reservation_time,